3AW: History

 In latter years, the nostalgia program Remember When was broadcast both prior to, and after The Catholic Hour.
 Therefore, in the 1990s (confirmation needed) 3AW management, ignorant of its history, decided to scrap The Catholic Hour and let Remember When continue right through the evening.
 Not surprisingly, the Church objected and the Australian Communications and Media Authority was called in to adjudicate.
 Their compromise decision was that the program should continue, but that the time should be decided upon by 3AW rather than by the Church.
 Not surprisingly 3AW moved the program to an hour that had the least listeners of every time in the week; namely midnight to 1.00am on Sunday mornings.
 This meant that there were hardly any listeners to the program and, within just a few months, the Church scrapped The Catholic Hour altogether!

 In 1938 the Macquarie Broadcasting Service was formed, with stations right across Australia, including 3AW in Melbourne.
-In 2015 the Macquarie Media Group was acquired by Fairfax Media and the name was changed to Nine Radio under which it currently operates.
+In 2015 the Macquarie Media Group was acquired by Fairfax Media and the name was changed to Nine Radio.

 3AW's first studio was situated in His Majesty's Theatre from whence it broadcast from 1932 to 1935.

 The 3AW studios are now located at Media House, 655 Collins Street, Melbourne where it shares facilities with Magic 1278, the Australian Financial Review and The Age newspapers.
 After moving from their original studios at His Majesty's Theatre, the station was re-sited at 382 Latrobe Street, where it remained for most of the next 55 years.
 However, during renovations at 382 Latrobe Street, 3AW moved into the former premises of the ABC in Melbourne Place, a laneway off Russell Street, near Little Collins Street, which is now the premises of the Kelvin Club.
 Then, from 1991 until March 2010, the station broadcast from studios located at Bank Street, South Melbourne.

 3AW's original broadcast frequency was 1425 kHz and changed to 1280 kHz on 1 September 1935 as part of a national reshuffle of the radio broadcasting spectrum.
 On 23 November 1978 the station changed to 1278 kHz with the introduction of 9 kHz spacing on the AM band.
 Due to poor reception problems, at 7:15 am on 1 May 2006, 3AW swapped with its sister station Magic to its present frequency of 693 kHz.
 The station's broadcast signal originates from a transmitter in Werribee.

 In the 1950s, 3AW purchased 3CV in Maryborough in Central Victoria, which the "CV" nomenclature represents.
 For many years, 3AW programming was broadcast on 3CV after about 6.00pm.